What Is IVIG Infusion Treatment?

 How Is It Delivered?

-- Central line through a vein, usually on the hand or chest.
+- A central line through a vein, usually on the hand or chest.

 Immune globulin may also be administered:

-- Subcutaneously (SCIG), wherein it is injected into fatty tissue beneath the skin rather than directly into the vein.
+- Subcutaneously (SCIG), the product is injected into fatty tissue beneath the skin rather than directly into the vein.

 Pre-medications are often taken to minimize or prevent side effects, including headaches, fatigue, and allergic reactions.

-- IVIG infusion sessions may take anywhere from 3 to 5 hours to deliver the entire immune globulin product.
+- IVIG infusion sessions may take three to five hours to deliver the entire immune globulin product.

-- SCIG may take between 2 to 3 hours and can also be self-administered.
+- SCIG may take between two to three hours and can also be self-administered.

-Your nurse will check your temperature throughout the infusion session and measure your pulse and blood pressure to ensure you aren’t experiencing an adverse reaction to the Ig treatment.
+Your nurse will check your temperature throughout the infusion session and measure your pulse and blood pressure.
+This will ensure you aren’t experiencing an adverse reaction to the Ig treatment.

 How Often Is IVIG Infusion Therapy Administered?

-Typically, IVIG treatments will be administered every 3 to 4 weeks.
+Typically, IVIG treatments will be administered every three to four weeks.
+Initial IVIG doses are generally administered in divided doses over several days.

-Subcutaneous IVIG infusions (SCIG) injected into the fatty tissue under the skin require more frequent dosing (daily or 2 to 3 times per week).
+Subcutaneous IG infusions (SCIG) injected into the fatty tissue under the skin require more frequent dosing (daily or two to three times per week).

-Since IVIG therapy can take several hours, it’s best to schedule your treatment on a day when you have no other personal or social obligations.
+You know what IVIG is, but how do you prepare for it?
+Since IVIG therapy can take several hours, it’s better to schedule your treatment on a day when you have no other personal or social obligations.
 Leading up to your scheduled treatment, you’ll want to take in as many fluids and electrolytes as possible.

 Being fully hydrated before your IVIG infusion can help minimize symptoms like headaches after the treatment.